sagemath/sagewiki_to_gh-2022-10-10/gsoc08notebook.md

 Magma, Maple, Mathematica, and Matlab.
 Try the notebook [https://sagenb.org online right now]; also, come chat with us at #sage-devel on irc.freenode.net.

+* See also: http://www.knoboo.com/ for ideas, possibilities for collaboration, etc.  That code is all GPL'd so we can easily share back and forth, etc.

+* Also a student at Case Western has rewritten the security backend.

 '''Requirements:''' This project requires Python and Javascript coding skills, and a solid understanding of AJAX programming.

 The Sage notebook is an AJAX application similar to Google Documents that provides functionality for all mathematical software somewhat like Mathematica notebooks.